 Specialized AI uses optimization capabilities and machine learning (ML) technology to perform highly specific tasks with superhuman speed and accuracy.

 RELEX has been implementing specialized AI since long before the recent AI mania.
 In fact, all our customers already use it to cure modern supply chain headaches.
 Specialized AI has replaced spreadsheets and legacy planning systems that couldn’t keep up with data requirements and increasing complexity.
-Unlike generic approaches, it’s tailored to industry-specific challenges, providing powerhouse calculations that hone processes like forecasting, inventory optimization, production planning, promotion planning, and workforce management.
+Unlike generic approaches, it’s tailored to industry-specific challenges, providing powerhouse calculations that hone processes like forecasting, inventory optimization, production planning, and promotion planning.

 Our specialized AI capabilities break down into three types: machine learning, mathematical optimization, and heuristics.